FEMA Wireless Emergency Alerts

 • If you receive an emergency notification on your device, check other sources such as radio, television, or the National Weather Service for additional information or instructions.

-• The notifications are initiated by approved state or local Emergency Management Agencies (EMAs).
-These EMAs register directly with the Federal Emergency Management Agency (FEMA) to use WEA to broadcast messages.
+• The notifications are initiated by approved state or local Emergency Management Agencies (EMAs), which register directly with the Federal Emergency Management Agency (FEMA) to use WEA to broadcast messages.

-• The WEA system does not use the customer’s cell phone number to transmit messages and does not use the GPS location of the device or cell towers.
+• The WEA system does not transmit messages using the customer’s cell phone number, the device’s GPS location, or cell towers.
 Instead, messages are broadcast based on a targeted geographical area determined by the Emergency Management Agency initiating the urgent message.

 • For basic information on FEMA and EMA registration procedures, visit the FEMA website.

-• Not all devices are capable and, therefore, cannot receive these notifications.
+• Not all devices can receive these notifications

 If you have a WEA-capable mobile device, you are automatically enrolled to receive it.
 Based on FEMA guidelines, you may opt out of the following types of alerts: